-We firmly believe that the EYFS cannot function without the enduring support of parents.
+We firmly believe that the EYFS cannot function without the enduring support of parents/carers

-Parents will be invited to parents' evenings; however, the school has an open-door policy and parents are welcome to talk to teachers at the start and end of the school day.
+Parents/carers will be invited to parents/carers' evenings; however, the school has an opendoor policy and parents/carers are welcome to talk to teachers at the start and end of the school day.

-Parents will be asked to sign permission slips for any visits out of school, use of photographs of their child and using the internet at school.
+Parents/carers will be asked to sign permission slips for any visits out of school, use of photographs of their child and using the internet at school.

-Parents will be asked to complete admission forms, a medical form and to write a brief synopsis about their child to help the school to understand their character and personality.
+Parents/carers will be asked to complete admission forms, a medical form and to write a brief synopsis about their child to help the school to understand their character and personality.